Secil Ertorer

 Awards

-• Dr. John Lorch Award, Canisius University, Women and Gender Studies Program
+• Dr. Joan Lorch Award, Canisius University, Women and Gender Studies Program

 • Canisius University Dean’s Summer Research Grant